e-vinci/web3-2025/src/slides/intro.md

 ---

-## File rouge
+## Fil rouge

-Session after session, we're going to create and improve an application to help people split expenses - something like Tricount
+Session after session, we're going to create and improve an application to help people split expenses

+- similar to  Tricount, or Splitwise
+- the point is to explore usual problems and acceptable solutions, not have a bulletproof app.

 ---

 ## Evaluation

-- Project: 25% of the total - producing a video report of evaluating a new technology (in groups of 4-5)
+- Continuous: 25% of the total
+  -  15%: producing a video report of evaluating a new technology (in groups of 4-5)
+  -  10%: providing feedback to other groups through at least 5 reviews
-- Examen: 75% of the total - reviewing a piece of code (on a school machine, limited internet, no AI)
+- Exam: 75% of the total - reviewing a piece of code (on a school machine, limited internet, no AI)

-Note the project code is final (no way to represent it in August)
+Note the continuous evaluation is final (no way to represent it in August)

 ---